-The discovery of the coaps EST server, using coap discovery, by the Join Proxy follows section 6 of [I-D.ietf-ace-coap-est].
+The discovery of the coaps Registrar, using coap discovery, by the Join Proxy follows section 6 of [I-D.ietf-ace-coap-est].
+The extension to discover the additional port needed by the stateless proxy is described in Section 7.2.2 by using rt=brski-proxy.